 3. Cracks open in vinyl or ceramic tile over a concrete floor.

 4. Windows that used to open and close easily suddenly begin to stick or won’t close completely.

 Moving outside, check to see if your foundation is straight by sighting down the length of your foundation wall from each corner.
-You should see a straight line.
-A bulge or divot in either a block foundation or a poured concrete wall could signal that the foundation has shifted.
+The walls should be basically straight, both up and down and from side to side.
+Check for leaning walls with a level.

-If your house has a poured perimeter foundation and it appears to be shedding sand, poke it in a few places with a sturdy screwdriver.
-The concrete should be so dense and hard that you do no damage.
-If you can excavate a hole, the concrete could be deteriorating because the mix contained dirty or salty sand, or too much water.
+If you manage to chip it or break a piece off, the concrete could be deteriorating because the mix contained dirty or salty sand, or too much water.
 This problem, common in homes built in the early 1900s in some parts of the country, has no remedy short of a new foundation.